Repositioning your brand.

 Why?
 Because repositioning your brand demands that you learn intensities, not simply agreement or dissonance.

 Using Likert scales in your research allows you to accurately compare apples to oranges.
 After all, you seek the highest emotional intensity.
 You seek a hook that positions the brand into the considered set.
 And the hook moves it to preference.

 As a result, we do most of the strategic work BEFORE we field the quantitative research.
 We take more time in creating the study than we do in fielding it.
-Likert scales demand that you have the specific ideas to test.
+Likert scales demand that you have the specific ideas and hypotheses to test.

 Brand repositioning research does not uncover opportunities.
 It is validation and testing of new suppositions.